How Big Are Blue Whale Eyes?

 What Do Blue Whales Eat?

-Krills or the tiny little shrimp-like creatures make up the majority of the Blue Whale’s diet.
-A blue whale can eat up to 4 tons of krill in a day.
-Krills are so important to their diet that they have specialized filters in their mouths through baleen plates that help them to sieve out the krill from the water.
+Krill, tiny shrimp-like creatures, form the majority of a Blue Whale’s diet.
+A blue whale can consume up to 4 tons of krill daily.
+They have specialized filters in their mouths called baleen plates, which help them sieve out krill from the water.

 How do Blue Whales Find Food?

-Blue whales are filter feeders, constantly opening their mouths wide while swimming with their baleen plates to sieve krill and other tiny prey from the water.
+Blue whales are filter feeders that swim with their mouths wide open, using their baleen plates to sieve krill and other small prey from the water.

-They have a series of fringed plates hanging from their upper jaw that they use to filter krill and small fish from the water as part of the baleen whales.
+They have a series of fringed plates hanging from their upper jaw to filter krill and small fish from the water as part of the baleen whales.

 Are Blue Whales a threat to Humans?

-Blue Whales cannot eat humans and have never been known to attack a human.
-Instead, they are very gentle giants that mostly eat krill and other small fish.
+Blue Whales can’t eat humans and have never attacked one.
+These gentle giants primarily eat krill and other small fish.